BradleyC/ETHique/README.md

 ## What's next for Éthique
 - Post tweets from the app!
 - Post formatting and UI sugar
-- Create a custom twitter feed using score based on community curation
+- Sort tweets based on how users have curated with tokens
-- Use a bridge to mainnet to allow users to top up / cash out their wallets
+- Construct a bridge to mainnet to allow users to top up / cash out their wallets